Alex J. Murphy/RoboCop

-- Alas, Poor Villain: His death is played quite tragically, for evil as he was we get a glimpse of the child he could have been under better circumstances.
+- Alas, Poor Villain: His death is played quite tragically, for as evil as he was we get a glimpse of the child he could have been under better circumstances.
 He makes some form of amend by revealing Cain to be RoboCop 2 and all he asks in return is for RoboCop to not leave him while he dies.

 - The Dragon: To Cain.

-- Dragon Ascendant: Takes over Cain's gang after his apparent death.
+- Dragon Ascendant: Takes over Cain's gang after his apparent demise.
 But despite coming close to getting his drugs legals, his rule is cut short by his former boss who just Came Back Strong.